nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

     }
     ```
 ### Drawbacks of adding "classic" `for`
 But as we can see the potential use of this feature looks a bit strange.
-There are also people in the kotlin community who are against adding such a loop (https://youtrack.jetbrains.com/issue/KT-1447Please-add-support-for-traditional-fori10-i32-i-32-loops).Also if you look at the specification of kotlin you may notice that the for loop is essentially syntactic sugar and was not designed as what is proposed above.
-That's why we decided that it's better to add the possibility of declaring local variables in the while loop, because the for loop is intended only for iteration, and for everything else there is a while loop and all the examples above can be easily rewritten with the help of the while loop.
+There are also people in the kotlin community who are against adding such a loop (https://youtrack.jetbrains.com/issue/KT-1447/Please-add-support-for-traditional-fori10-i32-i-32-loops).

+Also if you look at the specification of kotlin you may notice that the `for` loop is essentially syntactic sugar and was not designed as what is proposed above (https://kotlinlang.org/spec/statements.html#loop-statements).
+That's why we decided that it's better to add the possibility of declaring local variables in the `while` loop, because the `for` loop is intended only for iteration, and for everything else there is a `while` loop and all the examples above can be easily rewritten with the help of the `while` loop.
 ### Proposed syntax
 ```kotlin
 while (val var1 = <expression1> ,val var2 = <expression2>, val varN = <expressionN>) {